barryw/sim6502/README.md

 If you'd like to see a larger example of this tool in action, run `make` from the `example` folder.
 It's the test suite from my c64lib project.

+#### What's missing?

+There is absolutely no concept of hardware other than the 6502.
+There's no VIC, SID, CIA, etc, so testing against programs that use these hardware devices is pretty limited.
+You CAN, and the `example` test suite shows this, test to make sure sprite registers are set properly since it's just memory.

+This is a vanilla 6502 with no concept of any C64 specific hardware.
+I would LOVE to have a full c64 simulator, but that's not where we are right now.

 #### Thanks